markbates/configatron/README.md

+# V2 of Configatron is EOL.
+Please see [https://github.com/markbates/configatron/tree/v3](https://github.com/markbates/configatron/tree/v3) for the RC versions of V3.

 # Configatron [![Build Status](https://travis-ci.org/markbates/configatron.png?branch=master)](https://travis-ci.org/markbates/configatron)

 Configatron makes configuring your applications and scripts incredibly easy.
 No longer is a there a need to use constants or global variables.
 Now you can use a simple and painless system to configure your life.
 And, because it's all Ruby, you can do any crazy thing you would like to!